ritik712prasad/-Python-Programming-/README.md

 ## Overview
 This comprehensive guide is designed for beginners to advance their skills in Python programming.
 Explore the following units to master key concepts, from Python basics to machine learning.

+## Prerequisites

+Before starting this learning journey, it's recommended to have a basic understanding of the following:

+- Basic understanding of programming concepts
+- Familiarity with any programming language (not necessarily Python)
+- Text editor or integrated development environment (IDE) for coding (e.g., VSCode, PyCharm)
+- Python installed on your machine (latest version recommended)

 ## Table of Contents

 1. **Unit I: Python Basics**